timescale/docs/mst/user-management.md

 You can use multi-factor authentication (MFA) to log in to your Managed Service for TimescaleDB account.
-This requires an authentication code, provided by the Google Authenticator app on your mobile device, to be able to log in to your Managed Service for TimescaleDB account.
+This requires an authentication code, provided by the Google Authenticator app on your mobile device.

 You can see which authentication method is in use by each member of your Managed Service for TimescaleDB project.
 From the dashboard, navigate to the `Members` section.
-Each member is listed in the table with an authentication method of either `Password`, or `Two-Factor`.
+Each member is listed in the table with an authentication method of either `Password` or `Two-Factor`.

 Before you begin, install the Google Authenticator app on your mobile device.
 For more information, and installation instructions, see